AI Use Cases/Financial Services

 1

-Step 1: The system ingests vulnerability data from NVD feeds, vendor advisories, and your internal asset inventory (FIS, Temfrans, nCino instances), then cross-references FFIEC bulletins, OCC guidance, and your SOX 404 control matrix to map regulatory relevance.
+Step 1: The system ingests vulnerability data from NVD feeds, vendor advisories, and your internal asset inventory (FIS, Temenos, nCino instances), then cross-references FFIEC bulletins, OCC guidance, and your SOX 404 control matrix to map regulatory relevance.

 2